🎉The 2026 Radar is live! Interested in contributing? Get into contact with us!

 Source

-Interview conducted in April 2024, led by sebis researchers.
-The interviewee is the CEO of a spin-off company.
+Interview conducted in April 2026, led by sebis researchers.
+The interviewee is an IT law professional and associate working at the organization.

 Who is using it?